Learning during COVID-19

 Create structure for yourself.

-You won’t have the usual in-person meetings and events to add structure to your daily life, so create your own schedule, and map it out on paper.
+You won’t have many of the usual in-person meetings and events to add structure to your daily life, so create your own structure by mapping out a schedule.
 Try to get up and dressed at the same time every day, and schedule dedicated class time, study time, break time, and meal time.
 Get outside, if you can.
 Your daily schedule might look something like…

 How do I stay focused?